Brahim Díaz: 2023–present: Return to Real Madrid

 On 10 June 2023, Real Madrid announced Brahim's return from a three-season loan at AC Milan, and upon his return, he signed a contract extension with the club until June 2027, succeeding the departing Marco Asensio.
 On 27 September, he scored his first goal since his return, contributing to a 2–0 triumph over Las Palmas during a La Liga game at the Santiago Bernabéu.
 He was subsequently awarded the Man of the Match title.
 On 8 November, he scored his first Champions League goal for Real Madrid, by netting the opener in a 3–0 victory over Braga, which secured his club's qualification to the knockout phase.

 On 6 January 2024, Brahim scored his first Copa del Rey goal in a match against Arandina, contributing to a 3–1 victory for Real Madrid.
 In the Supercopa de España semi-final on 10 January at KSU Stadium in Riyadh, Brahim clinched a dramatic victory for Real Madrid over Atlético Madrid with a last-minute goal, making the score 5–3 in a match that extended into extra time.
 His decisive goal came as Atlético's goalkeeper Jan Oblak advanced for a corner, staying in Real Madrid's half after a throw-in, allowing Brahim to score from just inside the halfway line and secure Real Madrid's place in the final.

 A month later, on 13 February, in the Champions League round of 16 first leg match, Brahim scored the only goal for Real Madrid against RB Leipzig at the Red Bull Arena, securing a 1–0 victory with a left-footed curler past Leipzig goalkeeper Péter Gulácsi after skilfully evading multiple defenders, earning him the Man of the Match award in a compound accomplishment.

 On 11 May 2024, Brahim scored a brace in a 4–0 victory over Granada.
+A month later, he won the Champions League with his club following a 2–0 victory over Borussia Dortmund in the final, becoming the third Moroccan to achieve this feat after Achraf Hakimi and Hakim Ziyech.

 International career

 Spain

-Díaz was a youth international for Spain, and made his first appearances at age 16, where he received praise for his performances for Spain U17 in the 2016 UEFA European Under-17 Championship.
+Brahim was a youth international for Spain, and made his first appearances at age 16, where he received praise for his performances for Spain U17 in the 2016 UEFA European Under-17 Championship.
 Due to the isolation of some national team players following the positive COVID-19 test of Sergio Busquets, Spain's under-21 squad were called up for the international friendly match against Lithuania on 8 June 2021.
-Díaz made his senior debut in the match and scored the second goal in a 4–0 victory against Lithuania.
+He made his senior debut and only cap for the team in the match and scored the second goal in a 4–0 victory.